brian said almost 3 years ago on esbuild for Rails :

 was curious to know everyone's thoughts on this approach?

-David Kimura PRO said over 2 years ago on esbuild for Rails :
+David Kimura PRO said almost 3 years ago on esbuild for Rails :

 That's the approach I take with esbuild and cssbundling.
 You can check out https://www.github.com/driftingruby/template for what I use with new episodes.
 This uses jsbundling and cssbundling and installs bootstrap.